Broadening the Horsemanship Envelope

 With Richard Winters

-is your goal when you begin a clinic with a new group of riders?"
-There is certainly a whole list of things we would like to
+goal when you begin a clinic with a new group of riders?"
+There is certainly a whole list of things we would like to accomplish in each

-our teens and twenties is now a distant memory as we live our lives at 40+ years of age.
+and twenties is now a distant memory as we live our lives at 40+ years of age.
 Where did all of the confidence go?
+For some, there

-the greatest confidence builder is knowledge.
+greatest confidence builder is knowledge.
 It's my job as the clinician to share information.
 Information is power.
-The
+The information I

 We just wrapped up a great event at a working cattle ranch in Central California we call "Ride to Rancho".
 This weeklong

 horsemanship experience exemplified my goal of opening up each rider’s personal envelope to greater possibilities with their particular

 horse.
 It was my goal to spend a minimal time in the arena and the maximum of time out in the big open country working through real